vocaltractlab/headpositiondoc/source/protocol.rst

 Maxillo-Pharyngeal Angle
 ++++++++++++++++++++++++

-This measure calculates the angle from the posterior nasal spine to the anterior tubercle of C1 to the anterior inferior point of C2.
+The angle of intersection between the PNS (2) - anterior tubercle of C1 (AT1, 6) line and the AT1 (6) - anterior inferior point of C2 (C2ai, 13) line.

 .. figure:: docs/MP.PNG
        :scale: 75%